Science says lasting relationships come down to—you guessed it—kindness and generosity.

 If the declaration of an array is visible, one can find its length by dividing its total size by the size of one element:

-int len = sizeof squares / sizeof squares[0];
+int squares[4]; int len = sizeof squares / sizeof squares[0];Because

-sizeof squares / sizeof squares[0]);
+s. sizeof squares[0]

-(For arrays of chars, the divisor can be omitted, since sizeof(char) is defined to be 1.)
+s, the divisor can be omitted, since sizeof(char)

-However, this technique doesn't work if the argument to sizeof is only a pointer that happens to point to an element of an array, rather than an array name.
+is only a pointer that happens to point to an element of an array, rather than an array name.
 Consider that such a pointer looks identical to a pointer to a single object, as far as the compiler is concerned — they don't contain any information about the length.
-This is why the example function above requires the length as a separate argument: within the function, sizeof first would only give the size of a pointer to an integer, not the length of the array.
+This is why the example function above requires the length as a separate argument: within the function, sizeof first

 Item 38: Arrays as function parameters